JudahGoldstein/Acuity_Dynamix/content/work/DULCIMER.md

 images: ['work/dulcimer-000.png', 'work/dulcimer-001.png', 'work/dulcimer-002.png', 'work/dulcimer-003.png', 'work/dulcimer-004.png', 'work/dulcimer-005.png', 'work/dulcimer-006.png']
 ---

 Project DULCIMER was the first recorded application of big data techniques to mass surveillance programs.
 Although rudimentary by modern standards DULCIMER at the time was the cutting edge.
-Developed by NSA engineers that would later found Acuity Dynamix. see the declassified report below.
+Developed by NSA engineers that would later found Acuity Dynamix.
+See the declassified report below.